 Wendy Ramshaw, CBE, RDI, was an international champion of modern jewellery.
 Her signature ringsets are represented in over 70 public collections worldwide.
 Ramshaw’s work also encompassed designs for textiles, screens, gateways and sculpture.
-The Scottish Gallery has exhibited some of her most ambitious ideas through exhibitions such as Picasso’s Ladies (1989), Rooms of Dreams (2002), Prospero’s Table (2004) and a Journey Through Glass (2007).
+The Scottish Gallery has exhibited some of her most ambitious ideas through exhibitions such as Picasso’s Ladies (1989), Rooms of Dreams (2002), Prospero’s Table (2004) and A Journey Through Glass (2007).
 Exhibitions such as Room of Dreams, which was designed and created as a theatrical stage set for the jewellery, have become embedded not only in Ramshaw’s spectacular career but also illustrate the commitment by The Gallery to truly original ideas.
-Wendy Ramshaw passed away on the 9th December 2018.
-She was one of The Scottish Gallery’s favourite contemporary jewellers and will be missed.

 Public Collections include: